 How to Care for Showy Milkweed

 Showy milkweed is easy to grow.
-It tolerates drought and soils that are low in fertility.
-In fact, it may perform better in such ground than it does in soils that are wet and very fertile.
+It tolerates drought and poor soils.
+It may perform better in such ground than it does in soils that are wet and very fertile.

 Since the plant will self-seed, some gardeners may find it a bit too easy to grow.
-There are surely better-behaved plants to grow in a mixed flower bed than showy milkweed.
-But it does not spread as much as the common milkweed.
-Moreover, it is easy to check the plant from spreading: Simply cut off the seed pods before they open.
-But if you have the space to permit showy milkweed to propagate itself, avoid taking this step: The seed pods add further interest and are useful in dried flower arrangements.
+There are better-behaved plants to grow in a mixed flower bed than showy milkweed; however, it does not spread as much as the common milkweed.
+To prevent the plant from spreading, simply cut off the seed pods before they open.

 Once the plant becomes established, avoid trying to transplant it, since showy milkweed has a deep taproot.
 At planting time, select a spot for it in the landscape where you know you will want it to grow for several years.